8 Best Golf Balls For Mid Handicappers – 2024 Reviews & Buying Guide

 6. Vice Tour Golf Ball

-In spite of the “Tour” in the name, the Vice Tour ball is actually designed for all swing speeds and skill levels, so whatever your driver swing speed as a mid handicapper, you’re very likely to do well with it.
+In spite of the “Tour” in the name, the Vice Tour ball is actually designed for all swing speeds and skill levels, although mid handicappers with a medium swing speed (90-105 mph) may get the most benefit out of it.

 This ball is considered the “all-rounder” in Vice’s portfolio.
 It was featured in the golf.com performance golf ball recommendation list and benefits from high critic and consumer reviews.

-With a mid compression rating (possibly 90 but not confirmed), the Vice Tour is engineered for outstanding distance off the tee and good spin and feel around the greens.
+With a mid-high compression rating of 95, the Vice Tour is engineered for outstanding distance off the tee and good spin and feel around the greens.
 Its three-piece construction consists of:

-• an optimized Energy Speed Core (ESC) that improves durability, driver distance, and mid-iron spin
+• an optimized High Energy Speed Core (HESC) that improves durability, driver distance, and mid-iron spin

-• a thin, flexible Surlyn mantle that reduces long-game spin and improves ball flight stability
+• a resilient, low-stiffness mantle that reduces long-game spin and improves ball flight stability

-• a mid-acid Surlyn cover that is extremely cut-resistant and durable
+• a mid-acid Surlyn cover, extremely cut-resistant and durable, that contributes to a softer feel

 Other features of the Vice Tour are:

-• a KIL alignment aid for better putting performance
+• a tapered alignment aid for better putting performance and aim off the tee

-The Vice Tour ball is at a great price point, and moreover, Vice has done a great job of achieving superb long game performance while maintaining an impressive amount of spin around the greens.
+The Vice Tour ball is at a great price point, and moreover, Vice has done a great job of improving its tee-to-green performance without demanding a higher swing speed to take advantage.

 7. Wilson Duo Soft Golf Ball